hphelion/documentation/cloudos/manage.administration-dashboard.welcome.md

 <p style="font-size: small;"> <a href="/cloudos/manage/administration-dashboard/before-you-begin/">&#9664; PREV</a> | <a href="/cloudos/manage/administration-dashboard/">&#9650; UP</a> | <a href="/cloudos/manage/administration-dashboard/getting-started/">NEXT &#9654;</a> </p>

-# Welcome to the HP Cloud OS Administration Dashboard
+# Welcome to the HP Helion Cloud OS Administration Dashboard

 **Concepts:**